Support for Health and Social Care Researchers and Professionals

 Please look out for sessions, as well as register your interest or put forward webinar topics directly with the Journals Library at journals.library@nihr.ac.uk.

-The Journals Library Editors consist of clinicians and clinical academics (or the equivalent in public health) and health policy experts.
-They are supported by Journal Editors and the Editor-in-chief of the Journals Library.
+The Journals Library Editors consist of active clinicians, clinical and professional academics (or the equivalent in public health), health policy experts.
+They are supported by Senior Journal Editors and the Editor-in-chief of the Journals Library.

-Our editors work across all the NIHR journals.
-They review manuscripts alongside peer reviewer comments and ensure that authors meet the required standards for publication in the Journals Library.
+Our editors work across all the NIHR journal titles.
+They review manuscripts alongside our diverse pool of peer reviewers comments and ensure that authors meet the required standards for publication in the Journals Library.

 The Editors meet as an Editorial Board throughout the year to discuss publishing issues, the development of the journals and to revise and review publishing policies and guidance.